Nell254/Processing-Big-Data/README.md

 # Processing Big Data Predict
-© Explore Data Science Academy

-## Student Instructions 👩‍🏫️
-This predict contains multiple notebooks that you will be required to update in order to arrive at your solution.
-To successfully complete this predict you will need to:
- 1. log in to your Github account;
- 2. [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo to create your own remote copy; and
- 3. clone the forked repo on your account so you can work with the files locally on your machine.

 ## Predict overview

 You are part of a small dynamic team of Data Scientists trying to create the latest and greatest automated stock market trading robots.
 You assume the role of a Data Engineer and is responsible for ensuring that the Data Science team has access to high-quality training datasets.